9382/Dump/LuaObfuscator/README.md

 #### ExecutorMinified.lua

 A minified version of the executor, specifically used for the idea of obfuscation purposes.
 Pop the execution string in the `[=[]=]`.
 Same as the Executor, so nothing to really say here.

-### StudioTools.rbxmx

-A model designed to be imported into roblox studio under ServerScriptService, which comes with everything needed to use the obfuscator.
-Copy Init's text and run it in the Command Bar, then do `_G._O.[Command]` to run a function.
-You can read the script to find out what it does.